callebjorkell/copper/README.md

 ## Introduction
 Copper is a test library intended to verify that API contracts are upheld when exercising a REST API from a test.
-This is very useful for verifying that all paths and functionality that is declared in an API spec is in fact tested, and that response payloads are shaped the way the specification states.
+This is very useful for verifying that all paths and functionality that is declared in an API spec is in fact tested.

 ## Why?
 Implementing these checks in tests will allow your application to check API correctness and backwards compatibility